Scientology and celebrities: Recruiting celebrities

-Hugh B. Urban, professor of religious studies in the Department of Comparative Studies at Ohio State University said about Scientology's appeal to celebrities in an interview for Beliefnet.com:
+Professor of religious studies Hugh Urban spoke about Scientology's appeal to celebrities in an interview:

+Scientology isn't the only new religion to seek out celebrities to help promote their movement.
+Sociologists have posited that emulating celebrities is an important part of an individual's identity formation, explaining the significance of a group having celebrity members.
 Journalistic and media sources claim that Scientology is "The Church of the Stars" or a "star-studded sect," although there are likely more Hollywood celebrities in other religious traditions.
-One reason for this is the church's Celebrity Centres, which is unique to the religion.
-Most members in these facilities are not celebrities, however, a lot of members are part of the entertainment industry.
+One reason for this is the Celebrity Centres, which are unique to Scientology.
+Most members in these facilities are not celebrities, however many of the members are part of the entertainment industry.